DCMLab/chopin_mazurkas/readme.md

 # Mazurkas

 For the 57 listed files, we have annotations.
-For 52 of them, scores are available in KernScores (--> folder unannotated).
+For 52 of them, scores are available in KernScores (--> folder source_files).

 | BI            | Op.                 | key               | key   | year(s) |
 |---------------|---------------------|-------------------|-------|---------|